esmanish/emotiv-matlab/README.md

 emotiv_disconnect
 ```

-Raw data should be around 4k and contact quality above above 1k for getting good readings
+Raw data should be around 4k and contact quality above  1k for getting good readings.